moneil/OSCELOT-DSKTOOL-for-HEROKU/README.md

 ## Installation on cHost (cPanel): ##

-1. Create dsktool directory in the home folder
+1. Create dsktool directory in the home folder in the cpanel

 2. Upload DskTool files to the dsktool directory